-Female dogs all differ in heat cycles, just like humans do.
+Female dogs in heat all differ, just like humans do.
 It’s a natural occurrence for all female dogs to go through this heat cycle and it’s also important to know that they’re all different.
 Women who get their periods have different cycles; some women go 20 days between, some 28, others more than that.

 I have three dogs and of these three dogs, two are females that aren’t fixed.
-One dog is a 2.5lb Chihuahua whose heat cycle only happens once a year, my other dog is a 50lb Pocket Bully who I thought would go every 6 months, but today a surprise visited us.
+One dog is a 2.5 lbs Chihuahua whose heat cycle only happens once a year.
+My other dog is a 50 lbs Pocket Bully who I thought would go every 6 months, but today a surprise visited us.
 So how do you know when it starts?

-Dog’s Heat Cycle – The Start Of It.
+Dog’s in Heat – The Start Of It.

-When a female dog is about to start her heat cycle, her vulva starts to enlarge and sometimes a white milky substance might even leak out.
+When a female dog is about to start her heat cycle, her vulva starts to enlarge.
+Sometimes a white milky substance might even leak out.
 She also might start to feel sluggish or lethargic a few days before.
 With one of my female dogs, she also gets overly protective a few days before she starts, so you might notice that as well with their behavior.